You’re getting an Easy Valve.

 A better Easy Valve

-The Volcano Classic and Volcano Digit include an Easy Valve Starter Set.
+The Volcano Classic and Volcano Hybrid include an Easy Valve Starter Set.
 In the box, you'll find four disposable bag & valve sets, plus one with an adapter that lets you swap out the bag.
 Clean the mouthpiece, change out the bag, and you’re ready to get back to vaping.
-Plus, you can stretch it out to 10 feet, or leave it at something a little more modest, just like the Solid Valve.
+Plus, you can stretch it out to three meters, or leave it at something a little more modest, just like the Solid Valve.

-Only the Easy Valve lets you throw in the Storz & Bickel Dosing Capsules that fit the Mighty & Crafty Vaporizers, with the help of the Filling Chamber Reducer that sells for CAD$17.99.
+Only the Easy Valve lets you throw in the Storz & Bickel Dosing Capsules that fit the Mighty & Crafty+ Vaporizers, with the help of the Filling Chamber Reducer that sells for CAD$17.99 (Classic version).
 They’re small, but perfect for solo sessions.